 A seventh candidate who previously had filed the required paperwork to launch a campaign, barber shop owner Edward Earl Young, did not file qualifying papers last week.

 The City Commission District 4 race includes University of Florida student Alfredo Espinosa, former Mayor-Commissioner Mac McEachern and incumbent Randy Wells.

 McEachern’s home, which is his registered voting address, was in the former boundaries of District 4 but is not within the newly drawn boundaries that commissioners approved on Dec.
 20 when completing the redistricting process.

-Earlier in the week, Supervisor of Elections Pam Carpenter asked the City Attorney's Office for legal guidance on how to deal with a candidate who might not live in the district but signed a sworn affidavit of district residency.
+Earlier last week, Supervisor of Elections Pam Carpenter asked the City Attorney’s Office for legal guidance on how to deal with a candidate who might not live in the district but signed a sworn affidavit of district residency.

 At that point, if another candidate or a registered voter in District 4 filed a lawsuit to challenge a candidate’s residency, it would be a matter for the court system to decide, Shalley wrote.

 The city elections will take place March 19, when the polls will be open from 7 a.m. to 7 p.m.
 Information on early and absentee voting has not yet been posted by the county elections office.

 Christopher Curry is a Gainesville Sun staff writer.